dgryski/go-perfbook/performance.md

 identify where time is actually spent.

 When optimizing, you want to reduce the amount of work the CPU has to do.
+Quicksort is faster than bubble sort because it solves then same problem (sorting) in fewer steps.
+It's a more efficient algorithm.
+You've reduced the work the CPU needs to do in order to accomplish the same task.

 Program tuning, like compiler optimizations, will generally make only a small dent in the total runtime.
 Large wins will almost always come from an